 AIclicks

-AIclicks ($79-249/mo) monitors 6-10+ AI search engines depending on the plan, with coverage in 50+ languages.
-As of June 2026, it provides broad international monitoring but creates no content.
-If your priority is tracking visibility across multiple languages and regions, AIclicks covers more linguistic ground than any other tool on this list.
+AIclicks ($59-499/mo) monitors 3 to 6 AI search engines depending on the plan, with coverage in 50+ languages, and also generates 10-30 draft articles per month.
+As of June 2026, it provides broad international monitoring plus draft-quality content generation.
+If your priority is tracking visibility across multiple languages and regions, AIclicks covers a lot of linguistic ground for the price.

-Best for: International brands that need multi-language AI search monitoring without content execution.
+Best for: International brands that need multi-language AI search monitoring plus draft-quality content generation.

 Enterprise Generative Engine Optimization Tools